 Oracle Clusterware requires the same time zone setting on all cluster nodes.
-During installation, the installation process picks up the time zone setting of the Grid installation owner on the node where OUI runs, and uses that on all nodes as the
+During installation, the installation process picks up the time zone setting of the Grid installation owner on the node where OUI runs, and uses that on all nodes as the default TZ setting for all processes managed by Oracle Clusterware.
+This default is used for databases, Oracle ASM, and any other managed processes.

-You have two options for time synchronization: an operating system configured network time protocol (NTP), or Oracle Cluster Time Synchronization Service.
+You have two options for time synchronization:

+- An operating system configured network time protocol (NTP) - Oracle Cluster Time Synchronization Service

 Oracle Cluster Time Synchronization Service is designed for organizations whose cluster servers are unable to access NTP services.
 If you use NTP, then the Oracle Cluster Time Synchronization daemon (ctssd) starts up in observer mode.
 If you do not have NTP daemons, then ctssd starts up in active mode and synchronizes time among cluster members without contacting an external time server.